 Additionally, minorities tend to make less than non-Hispanic whites, which could result in reduced savings.
 They’re also more likely to be uninsured.
 These factors can make seeking medical care daunting.

 Chronic health conditions that can result in more severe COVID-19 symptoms are caused by the same issues that also cause poverty, hunger, substance abuse, violence, and other social disparities.
-At CHI St. Joseph Health, we believe that fairness and opportunities stem from access to quality healthcare.
+At St. Joseph Health, we believe that fairness and opportunities stem from access to quality healthcare.

 As caregivers, we have a special voice that can illuminate where our society fails to treat people of color with the dignity that everyone in our nation deserves.
 Doug Lawson, CEO of CHI Texas Division, shared this message, “Our mission, the very basis of our ministry, is to make the healing presence of God known in our world while we advance social justice for all in our community — not just those who look like us, think like us, or worship like us.”